subIT1/alarmsystem/README.md

 # AlarmSystem by subIT1

-This alarm system is created for the Arduino plattform to build your own alarm system with a lot of different kind of sensors an unlock options.
+This alarm system is created for the Arduino plattform to build your own alarm system with a lot of different kind of sensors and unlock options to make your Home safe and keep you alarmed.

 # Supported Sensors